simonwahll/wahllcontent/README.md

 # Wahll Content

-This is the repository to the open source coding website.
+This is the content repository to wahll.xyz.
 It is a submodule in [this](https://github.com/simonwahll/wahllref) repository.
+All content for this website should be put in this repository.

 ## Contributing